joshand/meraki-webhooks-teams/README.md

 ![new-integration-a](images/new-integration-a.png)

 6. Enter a Description for the Integration.
 For the Redirect URI(s), enter the Public URL of your application, and append "/callback" to the end of it.

+***Note: If you plan on deploying to Heroku, you should [start that process now](#heroku-install) so you can fill in variables as you go.
+Your Redirect URI for Heroku will be https://<your-app-name>.herokuapp.com/callback.***

 ![new-integration-b](images/new-integration-b.png)